 Alternative market mechanisms account for about 25 percent to 35 percent of the U.S. commercial market, A.M.
 Best reported in its “State of the Captive Insurance Market 2012" webinar.

 Captives may be a “single-parent” captive—owned by one entity—or have several owners.
 They may insure the risks of organizations other than their major owners.
 Wholly owned captives are companies set up by large corporations to finance or administer their risk financing needs.
 If such a captive insures only the risks of its parent or subsidiaries it is called a "pure" captive.
+Companies may also form a joint arrangement of multiple companies (group captive).
+According to an April 2021 white paper published by the Triple-I, A Comprehensive Evaluation of the Member-Owned Group Captive Option, group captives have become an attractive risk management option for a growing number and type of companies.

 Associations or groups of companies may band together to form a captive to provide insurance coverage.
 Professionals such as doctors, lawyers and accountants have formed many captives.
 Captives may, in turn, use a variety of reinsurance mechanisms to provide coverage.
 Many offshore captives use a fronting insurer to provide the basic insurance policy.
 Fronting typically means that underwriting, claims and administrative functions are handled in the United States by an experienced commercial insurance company, since a captive generally will not want to get involved directly in running the insurance operation.
 Also, fronting allows a company to show it has an insurance policy with a U.S.-licensed insurance company, which it may need to do for legal and business reasons.